Ladysmith, Wisconsin: Recent history

-The Flambeau Copper Mine was operated by Kennecott from 1993 to 1997.
+In 1968 a significant copper-gold deposit was discovered south of Ladysmith next to the Flambeau River.
+After years of test holes, proposals, opposition, and revised plans, a Kennecott subsidiary got approval in 1991.
+The Flambeau Copper Mine was an open pit mine operated from 1993 to 1997.
 This was a very rich volcanogenic massive sulfide ore deposit, so rich that the ore was shipped directly to the smelter.
 Flambeau Mine has since been closed and the site reclaimed and planted.
 It now has walking trails.

-2002 tornado

-On September 2, 2002, a tornado rated at F3 strength destroyed much of Ladysmith's downtown area.
+A tornado rated at F3 strength destroyed much of Ladysmith's downtown area on September 2, 2002.
 Overall damage was estimated at $20 million, but there were no fatalities.

-2020 Kenosha unrest shooting firearm purchase

-On May 1, 2020, Dominick Black purchased a Smith & Wesson M&P 15 rifle at the Ace Hardware located in Ladysmith.
-This rifle would later be fired by 17-year-old Kyle Rittenhouse during unrest in Kenosha following the shooting of Jacob Blake.
-Black purchased the weapon using money given to him by Kyle Rittenhouse, and had an agreement that Kyle would take possession of the rifle when he turned 18.
+The gun that Kyle Rittenhouse used on May 1, 2020 was bought by Dominick Black at the Ace Hardware store in Ladysmith - a Smith & Wesson M&P 15 rifle.
+This rifle would later be fired by 17-year-old Rittenhouse during unrest in Kenosha following the shooting of Jacob Blake.
+Black purchased the weapon using money given to him by Rittenhouse, and had an agreement that Kyle would take possession of the rifle when he turned 18.